MOEAFramework/MOEAFramework/docs/operators.md

     .run();
 ```

 Note that the operator above is in fact the combination of a crossover (`sbx`) and a mutation (`pm`) operator.
-Many operators can be combined in this way
-by joining them with the `+` symbol.
+Many operators can be combined in this way by joining them with the `+` symbol.
+Generally, put all crossover
+operators first followed by all mutation operators.

 ## Real-Valued Operators